 Researchers at the University of Berkeley conducting experiments with drone beetles were able to create drone aircraft as small as 2cm long to as large as 20cm long, showing that this type of sophisticated drone craft will likely only become more undetectable moving forward into the future.

 “We are very fortunate to have a military in this country that continues to invest in tools that improve our nation’s defense, keeping us safe from terrorists and other threats”, explained a vehicle tracking specialist for Tracking System Direct.
-“The hard work and dedication by our Armed Forces has provided numerous comforts that many of us take for granted on a daily basis, such as the the turn-by-turn directions we receive from GPS navigation systems, or the personal tracking systems that allow us to observe anything from teen driving activity to business operations.”
+“The hard work and dedication by our Armed Forces have provided numerous comforts that many of us take for granted on a daily basis, such as the turn-by-turn directions we receive from GPS navigation systems or the personal tracking systems that allow us to observe anything from teen driving activity to business operations.”

 Source: Daily UK